spring1843/go-dsa/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-## Describe the problem

-A clear and concise description of what the problem is.
+## A clear and concise description of what the problem

-## Expected behavior

-A clear and concise description of what you expected to happen.

-## Running code examples
+## Any code examples?

-If applicable, try to add executable code to and share the URL to illustrate your point. e.g. <https://go.dev/play/p/UfJNprdqDJ6>.

 ## What effort have you taken to solve this problem?

-Describe what effort you have done so far to solve this challenge?

 ## Additional context

-Add any other context about the problem here.